scala/scala3/docs/docs/reference/contextual/derivation.md

   }
 ```

-Product types (ie. case classes and objects, and enum cases) have mirrors which are subtypes of `Mirror.Product`.
+Product types (i.e. case classes and objects, and enum cases) have mirrors which are subtypes of `Mirror.Product`.
 Sum
-types (ie. sealed class or traits with product children, and enums) have mirrors which are subtypes of `Mirror.Sum`.
+types (i.e. sealed class or traits with product children, and enums) have mirrors which are subtypes of `Mirror.Sum`.

 For the `Tree` ADT from above the following `Mirror` instances will be automatically provided by the compiler,